JWST Data Structures

 tools or package parameters.

-After telemetry conversion and transformation from the detector to science coordinates, Science Data Processing (SDP) subsystem will generate uncalibrated (stage 0) FITS files with the pixel data organized by detector and exposure.
-SDP will format the science data into a 4-D data array, with keywords NAXIS1 = number of columns, NAXIS2 = number of rows, NAXIS3= Ngroup, and NAXIS4 = Nint.
+Once JWST data are obtained, the telemetry data are processed to extract the science data and relevant detector and exposure information.
+The Science Data Processing (SDP) subsystem transforms the science data from detector to science coordinates and generates uncalibrated files with the pixel data organized by detector and exposure.
+SDP formats the science data into a 4-D data array, with keywords NAXIS1 = number of columns, NAXIS2 = number of rows, NAXIS3= Ngroup, and NAXIS4 = Nint.
 See Understanding Exposure Times for the meaning of these parameters.

 The first 2 dimensions are the 2-D science images.
 The dimension of the 3rd axis is determined by the number of groups in the exposure.
 And the 4th axis corresponds to the number of integrations.
 All 4 dimensions will be used, even if Ngroup = 1 or Nint= 1.
 Each integration within an exposure must have the same number of groups.
 The standard readout sampling for all JWST detectors is up-the-ramp readout (sometimes referred to as MULTIACCUM), meaning pixel values increase between groups within an integration.

-Knowledge of the keywords is an important first step to understanding JWST data.
+The FITS headers of all JWST data contain keywords required by the FITS standard and keywords relevant to the observation.
+Knowledge of these keywords is an important first step in understanding JWST data.
 By examining the file header using tools such as Astropy, observers can find detailed information about the data, including:

 • Coordinates of the target, program number, and other observation identifiers